Katherine Kealoha: Mailbox theft incident

 On June 22, 2013, Kealoha reported to the Honolulu Police that her mailbox was stolen from her home in Kahala.
 Kealoha alleged that her uncle Gerard could be seen stealing the mailbox on video taken via her home surveillance system.
 After having the case transferred from Honolulu Police, the U.S. Postal Inspection Service determined that the man in the video was not Gerard Puana.
 On July 1, 2013, Gerard Puana was charged by federal prosecutors with destroying a mailbox.
 Puana's trial began on December 4, 2014.
 While testifying against Puana, Kealoha's husband, Louis Kealoha perpetuated a mistrial by informing the jury about Puana's former criminal conviction.
 In December 2013, Niall Silva, a retired policeman from the Honolulu Police Department, pleaded guilty to conspiring with Katherine Kealoha to frame Gerard Puana.

 On June 27, 2019, Kealoha was convicted of federal conspiracy and obstruction of justice charges.

 In January 2020, Kealoha was scheduled for trial on allegations of bank fraud and identity theft.
 In October 2019, Kealoha pled guilty to bank fraud, aggravated identity theft and drug charges as part of a plea arrangement.

-On November 30, 2020, she was sentenced to 13 years in Federal prison.
+On November 30, 2020, she was sentenced to 13 years in federal prison.
+She is currently incarcerated at Federal Correctional Institute, Victorville.